-Thank you in advance of your participation and/or donation.
+Thank you in advance for your participation and support.

 It is with deep sadness to announce the recent passing of our beloved Dharma brother, Mark Bykoski.
 As many of you may know, Mark had been struggling with metastasized cancer for the past year and a half.
 Over the past couple of months, Mark’s disease progressed, and he was in and out of the hospital for treatment.
 Some of you may have seen him at our recent Saturday Morning Program, where he zoomed in from his hospital bed, embodying his usual good-natured humor and warmth.

 Mark started losing energy rapidly last week after returning from the hospital to his home in Austin, and passed away peacefully on Tuesday – thankfully surrounded by good friends, and with his cat Emma in his lap.
 He is survived by his mother and younger sister in Maryland, his uncle in Ohio, as well as a rich and vast network of beings who were fortunate enough to have had their lives touched by Mark’s tremendous kindness, loyalty, humor, and compassion.